Master of Engineering MBA (optional)

 Promising candidates will be invited to a conference call with a professor of the master programme.

-• Time of invitation: 2 weeks after submitting your application
+• Time of invitation: usually 2 weeks after submitting your application

 • Duration of interview: 30 – 45 minutes